1. Sustainability and sustainable development

 - Statistics of data describe the macroscopic behaviours of data.
 Examples of statistics of data are their average, their variability, their tendency to include extremes.
 In the broadest sense, statistics is the discipline that concerns the collection, organization, analysis, interpretation, and presentation of data.

 Therefore, within a scientific approach when we say that "Climate change can be defined as a significant and long term change in the statistics of weather patterns" we mean that we collected data on weather (like for instance local temperature during an observation period) for a long period (like 30 years), we computed the statistics of these data - for example the average over a given time period, like monthly average - and we are allowed to say that there is climate change if these statistics exhibit a significant change over time.
 Climate change may be local or global.
 Local changes of climate are not less important with respect to global one.
 A relevant example of local climate change which is causing several problems is the urban heat island effect.
-See Figure 1 and Papalexiou et al. (2018).
+See Figure 1 and 2 and Papalexiou et al. (2018).

 Figure 1.
 An example of an urban heat island.
 Temperatures of Tokyo go up higher than those of the surrounding area.
 By Cory, CC BY 2.1 jp, https://commons.wikimedia.org/w/index.php?curid=2112738